wlough/C-GLASS/README.md

   * libfftw3-dev
   * libboost-math1.67-dev

-Included is a script for building simcore with CMake.
-To build simcore (without graphics or parallelization) run
+Included is a script for building C-GLASS with CMake.
+To build C-GLASS (without graphics or parallelization) run

 ```bash
 ./install.sh
 ```

-There are additional flags for building with OpenMP, building with graphics, installing simcore in `/usr/local`, etc. To see a menu of options, run
+There are additional flags for building with OpenMP, building with graphics, installing C-GLASS in `/usr/local`, etc. To see a menu of options, run

 ```bash
 ./install.sh -h